Home Mortgage

 There are several types of mortgage plans available that are appropriate for different needs.
 If you are more comfortable with a steady payment, then you will want to choose a fixed rate loan.
 You may select the common 30 year fixed rate mortgage.
 This type of loan is beneficial if you plan on living in your home for several years.

 On the other hand, if you expect to keep the house for only a short period of time or prefer an adjustable rate mortgage, you will want to investigate other loan options.
 There are many mortgage programs available to fit your needs.
-Consult your real estate professional for more information.
+Consult your real estate mortgage professional for more information.

-Home Mortgage Lenders
+A list of Home Mortgage Lenders

-Janelle carver - Cornerstone Mortgage Company Janelle Carver
+Janelle carver - Cornerstone Mortgage Company

 (979) 260-1448